PeterMosmans/easy-provisioning/README.md

 First, let Packer create an importable VirtualBox installation of Kali 2016.2.
 You can place the ISO image in the directory `ISO/`, or, if the correct ISO cannot be found in the ISO folder, Packer optionally downloads the latest ISO image of Kali.

-`cd packer && packer build kali-2016.2.json`
+`pushd packer && packer build kali-2016.2.json`

-Afterwards, the build process will create an OVA file in the directory `packer/output-kali` that can be directly imported into VirtualBox.
+Afterwards, the build process will create an OVA file in the directory `output-kali` that can be directly imported into VirtualBox.
 Note that the root password is `r00tme`, and the SSH server will be enabled on boot: In other words, it's insecure.
 That's why it's important to harden it using Ansible.

-Spin up an Ansible box.
+Import the box and create a mapping so that port 22 (the SSH server) can be accessed from the Ansible server:
+`MYNAME=kali-2016.2 && MYMEMORY=8192 && MYCPUS=4 && VBoxManage import "output-kali/kali-2016.2.ova" --vsys 0 --vmname "$MYNAME" && VBoxManage modifyvm "$MYNAME" "--memory" "$MYMEMORY" && VBoxManage modifyvm "$MYNAME" "--cpus" "$MYCPUS" && VBoxManage modifyvm "$MYNAME" "--vram" "16" && VBoxManage modifyvm "$MYNAME" "--natpf1" "guestssh,tcp,,221,,22" && VBoxManage startvm "$MYNAME" --type headless`

+Spin up an Ansible box (see the first example) and check if you can connect to the box from Ansible.
+Note that the server can access Kali on the mapped port (221) of **the gateway address**.
+When executed from the Ansible server and using the `r00tme` password, this should print the hostname of the Kali server: `ssh root@$(sudo route -n|awk '/UG/{print $2 }) -p 221 hostname`

+Now we're all set for provisioning.